trawman/projects/README.md

 # projects
-personal portfolio with all my personal projects
+personal portfolio with all my projects